8n8/bigwebthing/README.md

 price
 	A file containing the price.
 messages/
-	a flat directory of messages, named by hash database
+	A flat directory of messages, named by counter. database
 	uploads
 		sender username